 Uber managed to grow their presence in China.
 How?
 They embraced the Chinese app market by using red cars as icons in the app, instead of the traditional black or blue ones.

 ☐ Changed color palette - check

 Security shields show that everything is alright.
-Some countries avoid security shields because then the person starts to think that there’s something to be afraid of.
+Some countries avoid security shields because the person then starts to think that there’s something to be afraid of.
 But not in China.
-For Chinese websites, put large security shields in your app, before checking out or in the website, to show that your site is a secure site with a secure checkout.
+For Chinese websites, put large security shields in your app, before checking out or in the website, to show that your site is secure with a secure checkout.

 Stripe has partnerships with Alipay and WeChat.

 ☐ Added payment adjusted for the Chinese market - check

 Localization in China is extremely important, and the examples in this blog post show the importance of great localization.
 Localization performed by a professional translator living in China is necessary to get all the details right and the language use correct.